handbookhub/data/Germany/Police/What To Do If You Are Arrested In Germany/Description.md

-Step-by-step guide on what to do if arrested in Germany.
+Step-by-step guide on what to do if arrested in Germany